liuzhousi/FPGC4/README.md

 The MU is connected to the following memories:

 ##### SPI flash
 The SPI flash contains the program of FPGC4, since it is located on a modular chip which can be easily removed and then reprogrammed by something like an Arduino.
 The size of the flash we use is currently 16MiB.
 The MU makes use of an SPI flash controller which accesses the flash chip in quad SPI mode with continuous reading for the fastest performance possible.
 The maximum speed without modifying the amount of dummy clocks for each read is 25MHz, which is currently the speed of most of the FPGC4, which is very convenient.
 Only read instructions are implemented, so no writing or erasing is possible on the FPGC4.
 Because of the SPI interface, it takes many cycles to read one 32 bit instruction.
 Therefore, the contents are copied to the faster SDRAM by the bootloader.
 While the SPI flash chip uses 8 bit addresses internally, the controller can be addressed by 32 bit words.
+The values of 'empty' addresses are all ones.

 To test the timing system, I added a simulation model of a W25Q128JV SPI chip, which is compatible with the W25Q128BV I use in hardware.
 The SPI flash controller reads from this chip when a trigger occurs.
 When done reading it sets a recvDone signal high.
 Before all of this can happen, the chip has to be initialized.
 This is done by sending a 'reset continuous reading' command and a read command with the continuous reading bits set.
 This way each read does not have to start with an 8 cycle instruction.
 After initialization, an initDone signal is set high.
 When the MU gets a request from the CPU to read from SPI flash while the chip is not initialized yet, then the MU will wait until initialization is done before reading.

 ##### SDRAM
 The SDRAM is used as the main memory for the FPGC4.
 It has a size of 32MiB.
 Since it is SDRAM, it requires a controller that handles all access and refreshes.
 The MU contains such controller to interface with the SDRAM.
 During initialization, the chip is set to a CAS latency of 2 and a programmable burst length of 2 (since we have 32bit words).
 The controller also handles refreshes.
 To reduce the amount of latency, the MU sets its busy flag low right after the read data is available or the written data is sent to the SDRAM chip.
 This way the CPU does not have to wait for row closing operations to be performed.
 If the MU gets a request from the CPU to read from or write to SDRAM, while the SDRAM controller is busy, then the MU will wait until the SDRAM controller is ready.
 While the SDRAM chip uses 16 bit addresses internally, the controller can be addressed by 32 bit words.
+The data of the SDRAM at powerup is undefined, but probably zero.

 The first addresses of the SDRAM contain the program copied from SPI flash by the bootloader.
 I also added a simulation model of the SDRAM to the project.
 The currently used SDRAM chip is the Micron MT48LC16M16A2.
 The Winbond SDRAM chip will be tested later.